S1mpleOW/sso_nodejs/README.md

 ## How to run this program

-First, you need to install and config nodejs latest version.
+First, you need to install and config nodejs with latest version.
 Then you install all of the dependencies by enter this command below

 ## Installation